Hitorie: 2020–2023: Return as a 3-piece

+On August 26, they provided a song for the group RainDrops from Nijisanji.
+Vocalist and guitarist Shinoda wrote the lyrics and music for the track "formula", while the band handled its arrangement and performance.
+The song was included on RainDrops' first album, Biography, released on September 22, 2021.

 On December 7, they held a free live-stream concert on their YouTube channel named "HITORI-ESCAPE 2020".
 On the same day, they also announced and released their first single as 3-piece band, named "curved edge".
 The lyrics and music were written by Shinoda, and the song talks about his inner turmoil after wowaka's death.
 The song's title was inspired by the term Straight edge, a subculture of hardcore punk whose adherents refrain from using alcohol, tobacco, and recreational drugs in reaction to the punk subculture's excesses.
 Shinoda says "I'm a proper adult so of course I'm not straight edge, I'm more twisted and curved."
 It is also a reference to the curved edge in swords.

 On the livestream, they also announced their 5th full-length album, and their 1st album as a 3-piece, named Reamp.
 It released on February 17, 2021.
 It is their first album to feature songs composed by more than one member, as ygarshy and Yumao wrote 2 songs, each. ygarshy composed "dirty" and "Image (イメージ)", and Yumao composed "faceless enemy" and "YUBIKIRI".
 Shinoda composed the remaining songs, and also wrote all the album's lyrics.

-On April 21, they started their 2021 tour "ヒトリエ Amplified Tour 2021", over 16 locations.
+On April 21, 2021, they started their 2021 tour "ヒトリエ Amplified Tour 2021", over 16 locations.
 On May 1, their 5th single, "3 min 29 sec" (3分29秒) was released as the opening for the first season of the anime adaptation of 86 (Eighty Six).
 The physical version was released on July 2, featuring a new song called "milk tablet", and instrumental versions.
 The Blu-Ray/DVD version contained a recording of their online concert "HITORI-ESCAPE 2021 -Super Non-Everyday Roppongi 7th Anniversary Episode- (HITORI-ESCAPE 2021 -超非日常六本木七周年篇-)".
 The song peaked at 22nd on the Oricon charts.

 On January 19, 2022, they released their 2nd live movie and album of their 2021 tour, named "Amplified Tour 2021 at OSAKA".

 On January 26, 2022, they released their new digital single "Stereo Juvenile (ステレオジュブナイル)".
 It was composed by Yumao, and Shinoda wrote the lyrics.
 On February 8, they started their 2022 tour "HITORI-ESCAPE TOUR 2022".